Here are listed 3 existing

 may well be the largest in South America.

 Hung dead, and clocked, as are several small bells

 in the belfry openings of both towers.

 > Photo of cathedral facade and towers

 of cathedral from a different perspective

 > Night photo

 > Four photos of the building, plus a description

 (mentioning the great bell) and an embedded Google Map of its location

-see the site data page linked above.
+> (See the site data page for the carillon, linked above.)